Jade-ChiaChunHou/w251-Deep-Learning-in-the-Cloud-and-at-the-edge/hw9/README.md

 # HW9

-## Create the machine
+### Create the machine

-"upgrade" them by adding a second 2 TB SAN drive to each VM, then format the 2TB disk and mount it to /data on each VM as described here under the "prepare the second disk" section.
+Upgrade the VM by adding a second 2 TB SAN drive to each of them, then format the 2TB disk and mount it to /data on each VM as described here under the "prepare the second disk" section.

 ### P100a VM
 > Create a P100a VM